 Limited resources and legal restrictions inhibit the ability of government to provide individual services or to perform damage control tasks on private property after an emergency.
-The public should ensure their property is in good repair, and undertake to obtain sufficient homeowner's, hurricane, and flood insurance to recoup losses from any incident.
+The public should ensure their property is in good repair, and undertake to obtain sufficient homeowner's, hurricane, and other necessary insurance to recoup losses from any incident.

-Pets and animals are the responsibility of the owner.
+Pets and other animals are the responsibility of the owner.
 Okaloosa County government does not have sufficient resources to care for lost pets or animals in distress following a disaster.
-Pet and animal owners should take precautions to ensure animals are properly sheltered and cared for.
+Owners should take precautions to ensure animals are properly sheltered and cared for.
 If owners are evacuating they should take pets with them or arrange for their care until able to reunite with them.

 Disasters impact entire communities.
-An efficient response depends on the entire community acting together toward a common goal - the physical and economic recovery of the area.
+An efficient response depends on the that community acting together toward a common goal - the physical and economic recovery of the area.
 Citizens, government, businesses, churches, and social groups all have important roles to play.
-Efficient response and recovery depends on everyone doing their part.
+Efficient response and recovery depend on everyone doing their part.
 Each must strive to be a part of the solution.

-Emergency situations often change minute-by-minute or hourly.
-For example, a hurricane track or intensity can change unexpectedly.
+Emergency situations often change hourly, or even minute-by-minute.
+For example, a hurricane track and/or intensity can change suddenly and unexpectedly.
 For this reason, it is important for the public to maintain their level of alertness during such situations by frequently checking radio and television broadcasts for updates.
-It is advised that the public purchase a NOAA weather radio to receive timely warnings.
-It is recommended that the public register for the automated Okaloosa County weather warning system "AlertOkaloosa".
+It is advised that the public purchase a National Oceanic and Atmospheric Administration (NOAA) weather radio to receive timely warnings.
+It is also recommended that the public register for the automated Okaloosa County weather warning system "AlertOkaloosa".

-CEMP DISTRIBUTED CHANGES
+DISTRIBUTED CHANGES

-Changes to the CEMP will be distributed based on the distribution list in the Appendix Section of this document.
+Changes to the plan will be distributed based on the distribution list in the Appendix Section of this document.
 Changes will be posted by agencies upon receipt.
 Agencies will annotate date of change on the form below.
 All pages removed and inserted will be annotated on the form below next to the date of change.
-Once changes to the agencies' copies of the CEMP have been completed, each agency will send a letter of confirmation to Okaloosa County Emergency Management.
-The letter will state that changes have been made, the date changes were completed, and the responsible person who made the changes to the agency's copy of the CEMP.
-The CEMP is a living document and may be amended at any time with the changes listed below.
-However if major operational changes are made the document must be approved by the State Division of Emergency Management to ensure compliance with the state crosswalk.
+Once changes to the agencies' copies of the plan have been completed, each agency will send a letter of confirmation to Okaloosa County Emergency Management.
+The letter will state that changes have been made, the date changes were completed, and the responsible person who made the changes to the agency's copy of the plan.
+This emergency plan is a living document and may be amended at any time with the changes listed below.
+However, if major operational changes are made the document must be approved by the State Division of Emergency Management to ensure compliance with the state crosswalk.